Search the Health Library

 Tissue engineering is a promising new strategy.
 By combining osteoconductive carriers, which support bone growth, with growth factors that stimulate bone formation or bone-growing stem cells, tissue engineering approaches aim to replicate -- or even surpass -- the properties of native bone.

-Our laboratory is currently collaborating with the Laboratory for Craniofacial and Orthopaedic Tissue Engineering, directed by Dr. Warren Grayson in the Department of Biomedical Engineering at Johns Hopkins University, to develop a bioactive "scaffold" system to enhance rates of solid spinal fusion in an animal model.
+Our laboratory is currently collaborating with Dr. Warren Grayson in the Department of Biomedical Engineering at Johns Hopkins University, to develop a bioactive "scaffold" system to enhance rates of solid spinal fusion in an animal model.

 We are also working with the Laboratory for Craniofacial and Orthopaedic Tissue Engineering to study the use of various stem and progenitor cell types in spinal fusion surgery.
 By seeding our scaffold system with optimal bone-growing stem cells, we aim to achieve solid spinal fusion rates better than those attained with conventional substitutes or even the patient’s own bone.